Labs 11 & 12: The Cranial Nerves

 On the superficial surface of the head, branches of the trigeminal nerve (CN V), including the auriculotemporal n., supply sensory innervation to the skin of the external ear (except inside surface of pinna) and the temporal, zygomatic, and masseteric regions.
 Branches of CN V, and more specifically the mandibular n., also provide motor innervation to the muscles of mastication.

-Dissect: Isolate the auriculotemporal n..
-It was likely isolated during dissection of the facial nerve branches.
-Importantly, its origin is from deep to the masseter muscle, immediately cranial to the horizontal ear canal and external acoustic meatus.
-This different relationship with the ear canal and meatus helps us distinguish the auriculotemporal n. from facial nerve branches (which are coming from caudal to the ear canal and meatus) when dissecting in the area deep to the parotid salivary gland.
+Dissect: Isolate the auriculotemporal n.
+Importantly, its origin is from deep to the masseter muscle (the large muscle on the cheek, just ventral to the zygomatic arch), immediately rostral to the ear canal.
+This different relationship with the ear canal helps us distinguish the auriculotemporal n. from facial nerve branches (which are coming from caudal to the ear canal) when dissecting in the area deep to the parotid salivary gland.

 The auriculotemporal n. provides sensory innervation that is generally described as the area extending dorsal and ventral from the zygomatic arch and caudal to the orbit.
 It also provides sensory innervation to the tympanic membrane and the skin lining the external acoustic meatus.